 Few people in the modern industrialised world haven’t got something to thank Steve Jobs for.
 Some of his legacy’s very obvious, some it goes much further than the products themselves and is less so – cultural narratives of empowerment we’re only beginning to fully appreciate in reflection.

-Absence is, sadly, often a way to view true value.
+Absence is sadly so often a way to view true value.

 The ‘blow the top off my head off’ moment for me, and my first encounter with Steve Jobs’ genius, came in 1984.
 As a 23 year old account manager, I was given the job of producing the first advertising that Apple ever did in the UK.